 Oneida Color Guard and Welcome/Blessing

-The WPA takes place on Oneida Nation land, and they've been a part of the event since it moved to Green Bay last year.
+The WPA takes place on Oneida Nation land and the tribe has been part of the event since it moved to Green Bay last year.
 Members of the Oneida Tribal Police, Tribal Leaders, Color Guard and dancers were kind enough to kick off the 2017 WPA with a welcome, blessing and performance.

 The Color Guard.
 Not gonna lie, I got a little teary.